Dialectical Reconciliation via Structured Argumentative Dialogues: Empirical Evaluations

-In this section, we present a computational evaluation of DR-HAI, utilizing the following metrics to assess its performance:

-\squishlist \item \textbf{Dialogue Length $L$:} The total number of dialogue moves exchanged between the explainer and explainee agents. \item \textbf{Dialogue Time $T$:} The duration of the dialogue, defined as the computational efforts required to generate arguments and counterarguments, assuming that communication cost is $0$.
+For our computational evaluation of DR-Arg, we utilize the following metrics to assess its performance: \squishlist \item \textbf{Dialogue Length $L$:} The total number of dialogue moves exchanged between the explainer and explainee agents. \item \textbf{Dialogue Time $T$:} The duration of the dialogue, defined as the computational efforts required to generate arguments, assuming that communication cost is $0$.

-\item \textbf{Number of Updates $N$:} The total count of updates to the explainee's knowledge base after the dialogue, reflecting the volume of new information incorporated by the explainee.
+\item \textbf{Number of Updates $N$:} The total count of updates to the explainee's knowledge base after the dialogue, reflecting the volume of new information incorporated.

-\item \textbf{Change in Similarity $\Delta \Sigma$:} The change in the similarity between $KB_e$ and $KB_r$ (for $\alpha =0.5$), comparing their initial (pre-interaction) and final (post-interaction) levels.
-As we are using two forms of interaction -- our proposed \emph{dialectical} reconciliation and a baseline \emph{single-shot} reconciliation~\cite{vas21}, we use $\Delta \Sigma_{\text{\emph{DR}}}$ and $\Delta \Sigma_{\text{\emph{SSR}}}$ to differentiate the two. \squishend
+\item \textbf{Change in Similarity $\Delta \Sigma$:} The change in the similarity between $KB_E$ and $KB_R$ (for $a =0.5$), comparing their initial (pre-interaction) and final (post-interaction) levels.

-\textbf{Experimental Setup:} We created 12 unique pairs of $KB_r$ and $KB_e$ with sizes of $10^2 - 10^4$ by doing the following: (1)~We generated random inconsistent propositional KBs of varying sizes of $10^2 - 10^4$; (2)~We constructed $KB_r$ by removing a minimal correction set (MCS) from the inconsistent KB to make them consistent;\footnote{Given an inconsistent KB, an MCS is the smallest set of formulae that makes the KB consistent when removed~\cite{marques-silva-ijcai13}.} (3)~To create $KB_e$, we controlled the fraction of conflicts between the explainer and explainee with $c = |KB_e| / |KB_r|$.
-Specifically, starting with an empty $KB_e$, we added formulae from MCS and, if needed, negations of random formulae from $KB_r$ to meet the desired ratio.
-This process generated distinct KBs with conflict levels determined by $c$.
-(4)~Lastly, to have KBs of approximately the same size and with some similarity between them, we added a $1-c$ fraction of formulae from $KB_r$ to $KB_e$, as long as $KB_e$ remained satisfiable.

-For generating arguments and counterarguments, we used a standard method from the literature~\cite{besnard2010mus}.
-The dialogue topic comprised a single query $\varphi$, created by finding a formula entailed by $KB_r$ but not by $KB_e$.
-We identified such a formula by examining the logical entailments of both knowledge bases.
-This process ensured the query addressed the knowledge discrepancy between the explainer and explainee, allowing to simulate a dialogue that resolved conflicts and improved the explainee's understanding.

-We implemented a prototype of DR-HAI in Python using the PySAT toolkit~\cite{imms-sat18}, and ran the experiments with a time limit of $500s$ on a MacBook Pro machine comprising an M1 Max processor with 32GB of memory.

-\textbf{Experimental Results:} Table \ref{tab1} presents the evaluation results of DR-HAI on various knowledge base sizes $|KB|$ and fractions of conflicts $c$, allowing us to observe how they influence the dialogue time $T$, dialogue length $L$, number of updates $N$, the change in similarity with DR-HAI $\Delta \Sigma_{\text{\emph{DR}}}$, and the change in similarity with a state-of-the-art single-shot reconciliation approach $\Delta \Sigma_{\text{\emph{SSR}}}$~\cite{vas21}.